Generic Name: carbidopa and levodopa (KAR-bi-DOE-pa & LEE-voe-DOE-pa)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Confusion; constipation; diarrhea; dizziness; drowsiness; dry mouth; headache; increased sweating; loss of appetite; nausea; taste changes; trouble sleeping; upset stomach; urinary tract infection; vomiting.
+Abnormal dreams; constipation; dizziness; drowsiness; dry mouth; headache; nausea; trouble sleeping; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry stools; blood in vomit; chest pain; confusion; depression; fast or irregular heartbeat; fever; hallucinations; muscle pain or unusual stiffness; new or increased involuntary movements; new or worsening mental, mood, or behavior changes (eg, depression, anxiety, restlessness, irritability); severe abdominal pain; severe light-headedness or fainting; sore throat; thoughts of suicide; unexplained fever or sweating; unusual bruising or bleeding; unusual or painful movements or spasms of the face, eyelids, mouth, tongue, arms, hands, or legs; vision changes (blurred or double vision); yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry stools; chest pain; confusion; dark urine; eye pain; fainting; fast or irregular heartbeat; fever, chills, or sore throat; hallucinations; new or increased involuntary movements; new or worsening mental, mood, or behavior changes (eg, depression, anxiety, restlessness, irritability); severe or persistent dizziness or headache; shortness of breath; stomach pain; suicidal thoughts or actions; unusual bruising or bleeding; unusual or painful movements or spasms of the face, eyelids, mouth, tongue, arms, hands, or legs; unusual tiredness or weakness; vision changes; vomiting blood or vomit that looks like coffee grounds; yellowing of the skin or eyes.